-"Because that self-funded plan … is viewed as a covered entity, the health plan falls under HIPAA," said Matt Fisher, healthcare attorney at Mirick O’Connell and chair of the firm’s Health Law Group.
+“Because that self-funded plan … is viewed as a covered entity, the health plan falls under HIPAA,” said Matt Fisher, partner at Mirick O’Connell and chair of the firm’s Health Law Group.
 “You end up having to wall off the information used for maintenance and operation of that plan.
-But, on the whole, HIPAA will really not apply to the general employer and employee relationship."
+But, on the whole, HIPAA will really not apply to the general employer and employee relationship.”

 Another common way employers come into contact with an employee’s PHI is through workers’ compensation claims, Fisher said.
 In these instances, clinical documentation from medical appointments might be required to support the workers’ compensation claim, and employers would need access to that information.

-However, just because an employer has access to this data, it does not necessarily mean HIPAA applies.
+However, just because an employer can access this data does not necessarily mean HIPAA applies.

 “Generally, the health information employers get through the employment relationship is not going to be covered by HIPAA,” Starkman said.
 “It may be covered by other state privacy laws.”

-In the example of a workers' compensation claim, HIPAA would govern the healthcare provider's handling of protected health information and its release to the employer; the employee would be required to consent to this transmission of their healthcare data.
-Once that consent is given and the information is received by the employer, however, HIPAA no longer applies.
+In the example of a workers’ compensation claim, HIPAA would govern the healthcare provider’s handling of protected health information and its release to the employer; the employee would be required to consent to this transmission of their healthcare data.
+Once that consent is given and the employer receives the information, HIPAA no longer applies.
 [Read related article: Guide to the Workers’ Compensation Claim Process]

 The first step in avoiding HIPAA violations is knowing some of the most common ones.